szegedai/BorderAttack/README.md

 <br>
 *Gergő Török, János Hadabás and István Megyeri*
 <br> <br>
-In this repository we present the code for our BorderAttack adversarial attack.
+In this repository we present the code for our BorderAttack adversarial perturbation.

 ## Dependencies